monix/monix.io/_tut/docs/3x/reactive/observable.md

 //=> elem: 3
 ```

-It's not as nice as having one global Supervisor that handles it if something goes wrong but as long as you follow
+It's not as nice as having one global Supervisor that handles the errors if something goes wrong, but as long as you follow
 basic rules such as not throwing exceptions and remembering that any `Task` can fail then you should be good to go.

 ### MonadError instance

-`Observable` provides `MonadError[Observable, Throwable]` instance so you can use any `MonadError` operator for error handling.
+The `Observable` provides a `MonadError[Observable, Throwable]` instance so you can use any `MonadError` operator for error handling.
-If you are curious what it gives you in practice, check methods in [cats.MonadError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/MonadError.scala) and [cats.ApplicativeError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/ApplicativeError.scala).
+If you are curious what it brings you in practice, check the methods in [cats.MonadError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/MonadError.scala) and [cats.ApplicativeError](https://github.com/typelevel/cats/blob/master/core/src/main/scala/cats/ApplicativeError.scala).

-Many of these methods (and more) are defined directly on `Observable` and the rest can be acquired by calling `import cats.implicits._`.
+Many of these methods (and more) are defined directly on the `Observable` and the rest can be acquired by calling `import cats.implicits._`.

 ## Reacting to internal events

-If you remember, `Observable` internally calls `onNext` on every element, `onError` during error and `onComplete` after
+If you remember, an `Observable` internally calls `onNext` on every element, `onError` during error and `onComplete` after
 stream completion.
-There are many many methods for executing given callback when the stream acquires specific type of event.
+There are many other methods for executing a given callback when the stream acquires a specific type of event.
-Usually they start with `doOn` or `doAfter`.
+Usually these method names start with `doOn` or `doAfter`.

 ### doOnNext

-Executes given callback for each element generated by the source `Observable`, useful for doing side-effects.
+Executes a given callback for each element generated by the source `Observable`, useful for doing side-effects.

 ```tut:silent
 var counter = 0